OpenInternet/MyWebsiteIsDown/MyWebsiteIsDown.md

 * **Restrictions:** None, though the service is focused on content management systems which use PHP (Joomla, Drupal, Wordpress, and similar).
 See [https://www.qurium.org/values/](https://www.qurium.org/values/)
 * **About the organization and its business model:** VirtualRoad.org is part of Media Frontiers, a social purpose enterprise registered in Denmark as an ApS / limited liability company, established by the press freedom NGO, International Media Support (IMS).
 IMS is funded largely by the governments of Denmark, Sweden, and Norway.
 This organizational structure is meant to build long-term sustainable services for the community.
 * **Additional Services:** VirtualRoad.org offers full-range protection encompassing a wide variety of services, from transferring your site to their systems, domain registration, optimization, security audits, protection from hacking and phishing, security reports detailing attempted attacks, and even support in responding to legal requests.
 See [https://virtualroad.org/get-protected/packages](https://virtualroad.org/get-protected/packages) for more details.
-* **Technical needs:** You will need to have full access to your website’s backend or backups, as well as to edit your nameservers.
+* **Technical needs:** You will need to have full access to your website's backend or backups, as well as to edit your nameservers.
 If you need technical assistance with any of the onboarding or hosting, VirtualRoad.org will support you through the process.
 * **Get Started Now:** Visit [https://virtualroad.org/contact](https://virtualroad.org/contact) or email [info@virtualroad.org](mailto:info@virtualroad.org)

 ### Greenhost
 * **Cost:** Pricing for small sites starts at €4.50/month up to € 133/month for premium hosting
 * **Restrictions:** Minimal, review Article 5 of the [https://greenhost.net/about-us/terms-and-conditions/](Terms and Conditions)
 * **About the organization and its business model:** Greenhost is a Dutch [social enterprise](http://social-enterprise.nl/social-enterprises/greenhost/) founded to provide sustainable, environmentally friendly website hosting services.
 Greenhost is committed to an open and free internet, and the protection of its users.
-* **Technical needs:** You will need to have full access to your website’s backend or backups, as well as to edit your nameservers.
+* **Technical needs:** You will need to have full access to your website's backend or backups, as well as to edit your nameservers.
 * **Get Started Now:** [https://greenhost.nl/order/](https://greenhost.nl/order/)

 ### More Secure Hosting Organizations: